 In the 2000’s, freelancing opportunities were abundant.
 I wrote articles for Kids’ NewsDay, which was a fundraiser each October for Rady Children’s Hospital.
 Meeting the families and children was phenomenal.
 I can’t express how powerful this is and the journey these families and brave patients face.
 Here are some active links:

 Remembering Timothy (To this day, this has been my most emotional and life affirming interview)

 I also got to live vicariously through newlyweds by writing feature articles for a magazine supplement offered through the San Diego Union-Tribune, called Weddings San Diego.

-Other freelance articles have run in The Southern Cross, the official newspaper of the Diocese of San Diego.
+Other freelance articles have appeared in The Southern Cross, the official newspaper of the Diocese of San Diego.
 My favorite assignment was meeting Sr. Helen Prejean at the University of San Diego.
 The piece was titled, “Dead Man Walking Nun Draws Tears, Applause at USD.”
 My oldest daughter accompanied me and took the photos for the piece.
 Now my youngest daughter wants to be a photojournalist so we will be working together on this website and other ventures.

 Today, I am honing my “word nerd” skills toward a new profession as a grant writer.
 I will keep you updated on my progress.